spacetelescope/jwst/docs/jwst/cube_build/main.rst

   - a model container with several 2-D IFU data models

-There are a number of arguments the user can provide either in a configuration file or on the command line that control the sampling size of the cube, as well as the type of data that is combined to create the cube.
+There are a number of arguments the user can provide either in a parameter file or on the command line that control the sampling size of the cube, as well as the type of data that is combined to create the cube.
 See the :ref:`arguments` section for more details.